thexerocouk/thexerocouk.github.io/_posts/2025-06-14-hidden-wifi.md

 ### Ready to Level Up Your Wireless Hacking Skills?

-If you found this post valuable and want to dive deeper into real-world WiFi attack techniques, rogue AP setups, handshake harvesting, and advanced cracking, check out my **WiFi Mastery** course.
+If you found this post valuable and want to dive deeper into real-world WiFi attack techniques, rogue AP setups, handshake harvesting, and advanced cracking, check out my **Wireless Mastery** course.

 Enrollment is open now at [https://training.thexero.co.uk/p/wifi-specialist](https://training.thexero.co.uk/p/wifi-specialist) and take your wireless skills to the next level.